tensorfactory/MataVision/README.md

 ## iOS App

 <img title="MataVision app's icon." src="images/app_icon.png" alt="" width="130">
+The MataVision iOS app is available for download on the Apple App Store.
+This app serves as your central hub for everything related to MataVision, from managing ESP32 devices to development, debugging, and deployment of your vision applications.

+A typical workflow starts with connecting to an ESP32 device running the MataVision firmware.
+You'll then set up the camera and begin capturing images for your vision tasks.

+Next comes defining the vision inputs.
+These inputs, which provide data for your program, can be for tasks like image classification or object tracking.
+Each input can have one or more values.
+For example, a cat-or-dog classification might have two boolean values ("is_a_dog" and "is_a_cat") and one integer value ("class_index").
+You can also add non-vision inputs like GPIOs, I2C, and Cloud services if needed.

+After defining the inputs, you'll set up the corresponding outputs.
+Once you have all the inputs and outputs prepared, you can start writing a program that links them together and upload it to your ESP32 device.

+This section will provide a step-by-step guide on how to perform all these tasks.
 - ESP Devices Management.
    - [Devices Discovery](#devices-discovery).
    - [Device Setting](#device-setting).